-Abdul grew up on a farm near Aksu, a city in Xinjiang Autonomous Region in China.
+Abdul grew up on a farm near Aksu, a city in Xinjiang Autonomous Region.
 He is now in his early thirties.
-In his youth in China, like many other Uyghurs, he became all too familiar with the Chinese government's brutal repression of the Uyghur minority.
-Abdul told his CSRT panel of the repression that he and other Uyghurs experienced.
+In his youth in China, he like many other Uyghurs became all too familiar with the Chinese government's brutal repression of the Uyghur minority.
+Abdul told his CSRT panel, "when I grew up, I started to know things.
+I saw the Chinese government putting too much pressure on [the Uyghurs] and torturing us.
+We don't have any religious freedom, or any other cultural and traditional activities; we don't have those kinds of freedoms.
+Then I had no choice but to leave the country."

 Inspired by radio programming sponsored by the United States (Radio Free Asia), Abdul left China hoping to make his way to the United States.
 He traveled first to Kyrgyzstan, where the police stole most of his money.
 Having heard about business opportunities for Uyghurs, Abdul traveled to Pakistan.
 There he met another Uyghur man who advised him to go to Afghanistan.
 Once in Afghanistan, he was befriended by Uyghurs who helped him get to a Uyghur expatriate village, where he could live and work.
 He arrived there in August 2001.
-However, not too long after, in late 2001, the villagers were forced to flee U.S. aerial bombardment of the surrounding area.
+However, not too long after, in late 2001, the village was forced to flee U.S. aerial bombardment of the surrounding area.
 Abdul fled with seventeen other Uyghurs.
 They first fled to the mountains for immediate protection, and then after a few days were able to escape to Pakistan, where they thought they might reach safety.
-However, they were instead captured and sold to U.S. forces by local villagers for a substantial bounty.
+However, they were instead captured and sold to the U.S. by local villagers for a substantial bounty.
 At the time, the U.S. military offered large sums of money - \$5,000 or more - to anyone who handed over alleged "terrorists."
 The United States blanketed Afghanistan and Pakistan with leaflets promising "wealth and power beyond your dreams" or "enough money to take care of your family, your village, your tribe for the rest of your life."